napari/napari/docs/tutorials/fundamentals/quick_start.md

 ```

-If you run into any issue, please visit the more detailed [installation guide](https://napari.org/tutorials/fundamentals/installation.html), or report an issue on GitHub!
+If you run into any issues, please visit the more detailed [installation guide](tutorials/fundamentals/installation), or [report an issue on GitHub](https://github.com/napari/napari/issues/new/choose)!

 +++